Chronic Progressive Lymphedema or CPL, is a condition

 the horses involved.
 Dealing with it, is an everyday problem.

 breeds are.
-However, please know it is known and has been documented, within the Gypsy Horse breed.
+However, please know it "is" widespread within the Gypsy

-Check your horses' feather each and every week.
-Part the hair down
+Check your horses' feather each and every week, parting the hair down

-to the skin and all down and around each leg from the hock/knee.
+to the skin all down and around each leg from the hock down.